RolandKrummenacher/HOL-ACSwithLocalSTS/README.md

 - Outsource authentication of a web application to ACS

+- Use ACS to handle the home realm discovery problem

 > **Note:** You can download the latest build of the Windows Azure Training Kit which includes a tested version of this HOL from here: http://www.microsoft.com/download/en/details.aspx?id=8396.

 ### Repository Structure ###